lloda/guile-newra/README.md

 > $GUILE -L mod bench.scm
 ```

 To install the library just copy `mod/newra` somewhere in your Guile load path, and use it with `(import (newra newra))`.
-Examples of use are coming, but for the time being you have to read the source.
+Examples of use are coming (check in `examples/`), but for the time being you have to read the source.
 Many functions have documentation.
-The manual is in the works ([lloda.github.io/guile-newra](https://lloda.github.io/guile-newra)).
+The manual is a work in progress ([lloda.github.io/guile-newra](https://lloda.github.io/guile-newra)).

 ## Status

 The old array compatibility layer is mostly finished, with only a naming change (`array-xxx` becomes `ra-xxx`).
-The `newra` versions of the `map` and `for-each` functions are significantly faster already, but the `-ref` / `-set!` functions are a bit slower and some of the functions that have a fast path in C, such as `ra->list!`, can be several times slower in `newra`, depending on the types of the arguments.
+The `newra` versions of the `map` and `for-each` functions are significantly faster already, but the `-ref` / `-set!` functions are a bit slower, and some of the functions that have a fast path in C, such as `ra->list!`, can be several times slower in `newra`, depending on the types of the arguments.

 These issues seem fixable, and besides, the Scheme compiler is only improving as Guile 3.0 aproaches.